Godfrey of Heinsberg, Count of Loon

+Biography

 Upon the death of his uncle Thierry in 1361, Godfrey claimed his estates and proclaimed himself Count of Looz and Chiny.
 However, Engelbert III of the Marck, Prince-Bishop of Liege, was far less merciful to Godfrey than to Thierry, and pursued the claims to the counties that Adolph of the Marck had negotiated with Louis IV the Younger in an agreement in 1190.
 This is interesting (but not surprising) in that Engelbert was the brother-in-law of Godfrey, having married Richardis of Jülich (died 1360), sister of Godfrey’s wife Philippa.

 Engelbert proclaimed the annexation of Looz and Chiny for the Chapter of St. Lambert in Liege on May 5, 1361, and his troops occupied the county from June 1361.
 On January 25, 1362, Godfrey sold the counties and their rights to Arnold of Rumigny, grandson of Arnold V, Count of Looz and Chiny.

-Arnold was destined to be the last of the Counts of Looz and Chiny.
+Arnold was destined to be the last of the Counts of Looz and Chiny, as his county was finally incorporated into the Liège territory in 1366.

+Marriage and children

 Godfrey was married in 1357 to Philippa of Jülich (d.
 1390), daughter of William V, Duke of Jülich, and Joanna of Hainaut.
 The children of Godfrey and Joanna included: